fs160313/326_Project/README.md

 ## What we are building:
 This project is a loan repayment calculator that will provide students with an interactive interface to help better plan their loan repayment over time.

-The topic requirements we are going to include are:
+We are going to incorporate the following topics:
+* Authentication:
+    Users will have the option to make accounts to save their information.
+We will use authentication to make the accounts secure.
-* Data Storage
+* Data Storage:
-* Authentication
+    We will store users' information in a database so it is available when they sign out and sign back in.
-* HTTP Application Server
+* HTTP Application Server:
+    We will implement an HTTP server to communicate between the database and the client side application.